return42/sphkerneldoc/linux_src_doc/include/drm/drm_connector_h.rst

     force is set to false whilst polling, true when checking the connector due to a user request. force can be used by the driver to avoid expensive, destructive operations during automated probing.

+    This callback is optional, if not implemented the connector will be considered as always being attached.

     FIXME: